jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 #### Step 1: Create a new AMP Project

-The first step is to **create a new AMP project** using the Alfresco Maven SDK.
+The first step is to **create a new project** using the Alfresco Maven SDK.
 Follow these steps:

 1. If you have not already done so, create an empty directory that can hold the new projects associated with this tutorial.
 I'll refer to that as $TUTORIAL_HOME.
 2. Now use the Alfresco Maven SDK to create a project for the repo tier AMP.
 Using the command line, change directories to $TUTORIAL_HOME, then run: